UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/done/Building_and_Running_Matlab_Programs.md

 # Set the name of the job.
 #$ -N Matlab_Job_1

 # Set the working directory to somewhere in your scratch space.
-This is
-# a necessary step with the upgraded software stack as compute nodes cannot
-# write to $HOME.
-For example:
+# For example:
 ##$ -wd /home//Scratch
+# Alternatively, you can automatically use the current working directory
-# Alternatively, launch your job from anywhere *within ~/Scratch*
+#  if you launch your job from anywhere *within ~/Scratch*
 #$ -cwd

 # store the MATLAB runtime path in a global environment variable (MCR_HOME)